wazo-pbx/xivo-blog/content/articles/sprint-review-1705.md

 **Web interface**: we thank Paolo Ornati for submitting a patch fixing a bug in the list of phonebooks in the web interface.

 **Translations**: we thank Rafał Perczyński and Ania Perczyńska for making polish sound files available in the web interface and translating the CTI client interface in polish with [Transifex](https://www.transifex.com/wazo/wazo/).
 The CTI client translations will be shipped in a future version.

+**Yealink firware**: we thank Damien Barbier for submitting a new firmware for Yealink phones.
+The provisioning plugin for firmware v81 is now available.

 Ongoing features
 ----------------